negati-ve/strapi-docker-development-environment/README.md

 - Adminer runs on port 8080 (useful for exploring and debugging database)

 ## Strapi
-- Your Strapi files live in this directory
+- Your Strapi files live in `server` directory
 - edit either the .env file or docker-compose.yml file to provide database env variables

 # Getting started